-In late Fall 2013, DOE initiated termination of the Lockheed Martin ASRG flight development contract, driven largely by budget constraints.
-As a consequence, all work on the ASC-F flight convertors was stopped as Sunpower's subcontract to Lockheed Martin also initiated termination.
-At the time of termination, the ASC-F design was complete and NASA's contract with Sunpower to produce the ASC-E3s based on the flight design continues.
-NASA continues to recognize the importance of high efficiency Stirling power conversion for RPS and continues investment in the technology.
-The Stirling RPS development activity is being reformulated and the Stirling convertor technology maturation element is part of the new Stirling Cycle Technology Development (SCTD) Project at GRC.
-Initial activities as a result of termination were reported previously6 including transfer of all flight ASC assets from the DOE contract to the NASA contract, re-planning of the ASC-E3 builds to accelerate ASC-E3 Pair 4, prioritizing the integration of ASRG EU2 using ASC-E3 Pair 1, and the award of a NASA GRC contract to Lockheed Martin to complete production and delivery of the EDU4 controller.
+In late fall 2013, the Department of Energy (DOE) initiated termination of the Lockheed Martin Advanced Stirling Radioisotope Generator (ASRG) flight development contract, driven largely by budget constraints.
+As a consequence, all work on the Advanced Stirling Convertor (ASC)-F flight convertors was stopped as the Sunpower, Inc., subcontract to Lockheed Martin also initiated termination.
+At the time of termination, the ASC-F design was complete and NASA's contract with Sunpower to produce the ASC-E3s based on the flight design continued.
+NASA continues to recognize the importance of high-efficiency Stirling power conversion for Radioisotope Power System (RPS) and continues investment in the technology.
+The Stirling RPS development activity is being reformulated and the Stirling convertor technology maturation element is part of the new Stirling Cycle Technology Development (SCTD) Project at Glenn.
+Initial activities as a result of termination were reported previously (Ref.
+6) including transfer of all flight ASC assets from the DOE contract to the NASA contract, replanning of the ASC-E3 builds to accelerate ASC-E3 Pair 4, prioritizing the integration of ASRG EU2 using ASC-E3 Pair 1, and the award of a NASA Glenn contract to Lockheed Martin to complete production and delivery of the EDU4 controller.

 Currently, Sunpower is continuing production of ASC-E3 #9 with an anticipated delivery at the end of 2015.
 Meanwhile, Sunpower is conducting an ASC design improvement and technology assessment that will provide input to NASA on options for increasing the robustness of the ASC technology.
-As limited availability of plutonium-238 fuel continues to be a driver for NASA science mission planning, high efficiency Stirling technology remains crucial for future NASA RPS.
+As limited availability of plutonium-238 fuel continues to be a driver for NASA science mission planning, high-efficiency Stirling technology remains crucial for future NASA RPS.